From Career to Leisure

 New Business and Career

-Don Phelps of Chelan, WA and his wife Judy decided to plant a vineyard and start a winery after they ‘retired.’
-The winery tasting room is in an old mining town brothel, so as owners they get to have a lot of fun with their wine names.
+Don Phelps of Chelan, WA, and his wife Judy decided to plant a vineyard and start a winery after they ‘retired.’
+The winery tasting room is in an old mining town brothel, so as owners, they get to have a lot of fun with their wine names.

 Phelps explains that he never really thought of it as retiring, that it was more like “changing careers.”
 He refers to it as “the best minimum wage job I ever bought.”

 After 15 years in Hawaii, Nick and Robin Gladdis, who now live in Paso Robles, CA, took advantage of California’s mild coastal climate to plant olives, and now they produce olive oil under the label Casa Pau Hana.
-“Pau Hana” is Hawaiian for “no more work,” but Nick stays busy attending farmers’ markets with his olive oil, and by tackling home projects like designing and building his own outdoor pizza oven.
+“Pau Hana” is Hawaiian for “no more work,” but Nick stays busy attending farmers’ markets with his olive oil, and tackling home projects like designing and building his own outdoor pizza oven.

 If you’re interested in starting a new business but don’t have the entrepreneurial experience to start from scratch, consider buying a successful franchise.
 Franchises range from home health care, cleaning and maintenance, to fun services like party catering and printed chocolates.
 Do your research, and you’ll very likely find one that’s right for you.